TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

     paths:
     - name: data/large_file_2024_01.parquet
       md5: abc123...  # Must update this hash for each new version

+tables:
+  large_table:
+    dependencies:
+      remote: [my_large_data]  # Reference remote data
 ```

 When changes are made to a table in `schema.yaml`, either the schema or the source data, be sure to
 update the associated derived package data file by running `tabularasa datagen <table-name>`.
 The table's
-MD5 hash will then be automatically updated to reflect the new generated parquet file either during this
+MD5 hash, and those of any dependent derived tables downstream of it, will then be automatically updated
-step or during pre-commit hook execution.
-See the
+to reflect the new generated parquet file either during this step or during pre-commit hook execution.
-[package data generation section](#generating-package-data) for more information on this.
+See the [package data generation section](#generating-package-data) for more information on this.

 To understand all the ways of defining a table or file dependency, take a look at the schema file data
 model defined in the `thds.tabularasa.schema.metaschema._RawSchema` class.
 This represents an exact